flipjs/es6-travis-boilerplate/README.md

 ### Additional notes

 The dependencies saved to package.json is configured with exact version.
-You might need to update it or change it to use semver range operator.
+You might need to update it or change to use semver range operator.

 Also, you might want to check out Kent C. Dodds' course [How to Write an Open Source JavaScript Library](https://egghead.io/series/how-to-write-an-open-source-javascript-library) at egghead.io